 Design for the multi-screen mobile user

 You have to count on the possibility that a user might access your website on multiple devices simultaneously.
 Keeping the desktop and mobile versions visually similar ensures the visitors don’t feel out of place anywhere.
-Many websites choose to have a common theme and design across every available operating system for this very reason.
+Many websites choose to have a common theme and design responsive website across every available operating system for this very reason.

 Whether you own a website or develop websites as a profession, ignoring the mobile userbase would be a huge mistake.
 Responsive navigation is a must for optimal user experience and is vital in the long run.
 Studies have shown that mobile-friendly websites do better in SEO rankings as well.
 Combined with the best SEO in Singapore, a mobile-optimized website can rise through the ranks faster than you could have ever expected.